isomerpages/moe-ncps/pages/Announcement.md

 If your answer to the above is "Yes", please take a few minutes to nominate the teacher for the ‘Inspiring Teacher of English Language’ to acknowledge and affirm the teacher's efforts.

-**Inspiring Teacher of English Award 2025 (Nominate by 6pm on 24 March 2025):**
+Soft copies of the Nomination Form can be downloaded [here](https://www.languagecouncils.sg/goodenglish/inspiring-teacher-of-english-award/nomination-information).

-Nomination forms for the Teaching Award can be downloaded&nbsp;[here](https://www.languagecouncils.sg/goodenglish/inspiring-teacher-of-english-award/nomination-information).
+Thank you for affirming and acknowledging the good efforts of our NCPS Teachers with your nominations!

- <p>Please email the completed Nomination Forms to 'ncps@moe.edu.sg' by 6pm on 24 March 2025. </p>
+ <p style="color:#0000FF">Please email the completed Nomination Forms to 'ncps@moe.edu.sg' <b>by 6pm on 24 March 2025.</b> </p>